Helping you keep track when caring for someone with diabetes

 keeping track helps you gather data over a period of time that can be

-useful in pinpointing any issues in her sugar level control that may occur.
+useful in pinpointing any issues in her glucose level control that may occur.

 This is where smart insulin pens come in handy.
 A smart insulin pen